peterzhen/RubySequel/README.md

 # RubySequel
 RubySequel is a lightweight ORM library.
-RubySequel performs SQLite3 with methods through Object Oriented objects by translating SQL queries.
-This provides for a quicker, more simplified way for the database to be accessed.
+RubySequel connects models to tables in the database.
+It simplifies queries by eliminating the need to write raw SQL statements.
+This gives a quicker, more simplified way for the database to be accessed.

 ##Libraries